AaltoML/calibrated-dnn/README.md

 # Fixing Overconfidence in Dynamic Neural Networks

-This repository provides instructions and code on how to replicate the results predented in the paper *Fixing Overconfidence in Dynamic Neural Networks*.
+This repository is the official implementation of the methods in the publication:

+* Lassi Meronen, Martin Trapp, Andrea Pilzer, Le Yang, and Arno Solin (2024). **Fixing overconfidence in dynamic neural networks**.
+In *IEEE Winter Conference on Applications of Computer Vision (WACV)*. [[arXiv preprint]](https://arxiv.org/abs/2302.06359)

-## Installing required Python packages in a virtual environment:
+## Installing required Python packages in a virtual environment

 * Start by installing Python version 3.7.4
 * Create and start a virtual environment named `MSDNet`: